ParsePort/parseport.github.io/docs/security/datahandling.md

 ---
-title: Data flow
+title: Data handling
-permalink: /security/dataflow/
+permalink: /security/datahandling/
 parent: Security
 nav_order: 3
 has_toc: false
 ---

-## Data handling whitin the ParsePort solution
+# Data handling
 A typical data flow for the ParsePort XBRL service has the following four steps:

 1. Upload your data to ParsePort ([TLS 1.2](../tls))